-However, people may benefit more from a humidifier during the winter months, when the cold air exacerbates the lungs’ dryness, nose, and lips.
+However, people may benefit more from a humidifier during winter, when the cold air exacerbates the lungs’ dryness, nose, and lips.
 Furthermore, some types of central heating can cause the air inside to be dry.

 Advantages of using a humidifier

-There are numerous advantages of using a humidifier.
+There are numerous advantages to using a humidifier.
 These include:

 Increasing the effectiveness of a cough

 A dry, ineffective cough is a result of dry air.
 Increasing the humidity in the air can help get more moisture into the airways, making coughing more productive.
-A productive cough allows trapped sticky mucus from being released.
+A productive cough allows trapped sticky mucus to be released.

 Getting rid of snoring

 There is a high likelihood that more moisture in the air minimizes snoring.
 However, if the air is dry, the airways have less lubrication.
 It might worsen your snoring.

 That is why having a humidifier at night can help minimize the symptoms because of the humidity injected into the air.